RomanBoegli/godbbench/README.md

 ### Repeated Execution

 Relational as well as graph-based DBMS improve the performance by design using execution plans and cached information.
-Therefore a single execution of a single query is hardly meaningful.
+Therefore, a single execution of a single query is hardly meaningful.
 The database should rather be stressed with thousands of statement executions, for instance querying the purchasing history of customers based on their randomly chosen identification number.
 This not only simulates real-world requirements on the DBMS, it also allows the system to *warm-up* and mitigates the benefits of cached information [[4]](#4).